Bedford River Festival: History

-Following redevelopment of part of the riverside, the 2018 festival expanded into neighbouring St Mary's Gardens, site of a previous council-run free music festival named Lazy Sunday.
+Following redevelopment of part of the riverside, the 2018 festival expanded into neighbouring St Mary's Gardens, site of a previous free music festival named Lazy Sunday.

 The 2020 festival was cancelled due to the COVID-19 pandemic.
-The event successfully returned in July 2022 with the next Bedford River Festival scheduled to take place in July 2024.
+The event successfully returned in July 2022 with the next Bedford River Festival scheduled to take place in July 2026.

-Current festival
+Festival programme

 The festival has grown significantly in recent years, with: